isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bugs-vs-ants/index.md

 will leave itchy dark red bumps on your skin.
 - However, the key differentiating factor is that such bites are clustered in a group and 3 (or more) lines through the breakfast-lunch-dinner pattern.
-However, you'll mainly find the bed bug bites on the�upper extremities
+However, you'll mainly find the bed bug bites on theupper extremities
 , hands, and arms.
 - Bed bug bites cause varied reactions to different people.
 - For example, some people will develop an allergicskin response and itching after a bed bug bitewhile others will not react.